- Our Learning

 For example, children and young people with visual and/or hearing impairments, or a physical need that means they must have additional ongoing support and equipment.

-Many children and young people who have SEN may also have a disability.
+Many children and young people who have SEND may also have a disability.
 A disability is described in law (the Equality Act 2010) as ‘a physical or mental impairment which has a long-term (a year or more) and substantial adverse effect on their ability to carry out normal day-to-day activities.’
 This includes, for example, sensory impairments such as those that affect sight and hearing and long-term health conditions such as asthma, diabetes or epilepsy.

 The Equality Act requires that schools must not directly or indirectly discriminate against disabled children and young people.
 Schools must also make reasonable adjustments so that disabled children and young people are not disadvantaged compared with other children and young people.